Sunday, May 12, 2013

 Broadly speaking the questions being answered here are still our questions today:

-- Did the resurrection really happen?
+- Did the resurrection of Jesus really happen?
+John answers "Yes!"

 The net was not torn (v.
 11)